iusrepo/ius.io/docs/SafeRepo.md

 Here is a common example.
 A user subscribes to a third party repository for a newer major version of MySQL.
-Later, they discover that their application is broken because PHP was also updated to a new major version during automatic updates.
+Later, they discover that their application is broken because PHP was also updated to a new major version during updates.

 ### Examples of Safe Repositories